caccnz/constitution/constitution.md

 ### Section IV Functions

-1. The Elders shall serve with the Senior Pastor in the oversight of the spiritual and administrative functions of The Church according to Article VI E, "Constitution for Churches".
-They may appoint such officers or committees as are necessary to properly fulfill the ministry of The Church.
+The Elders shall serve with the Senior Pastor in the oversight of the spiritual and administrative functions of The Church in the following areas.
+They may appoint such officers or committees as are necessary to properly fulfil the ministry of The Church.

+1. To oversee preaching and teaching

+2. To make decisions on matters of doctrine and practice affecting The Church.

+3. For the provision of pastoral care, including visitation, counselling, anointing and prayer for the sick.

+4. For examining candidates for membership, disciplining members and keeping the membership rolls up to date.

+5. To oversee The Church's programmes to ensure their harmony and contribution to the purposes of The Church.

+6. For appointing people to non-elected positions and for filling positions becoming vacant between annual meetings.

+7. To issue calls to pastoral candidates with the approval of the Church Membership and the National Director.

+8. To appoint a secretary who shall keep the minutes of all Elders Board meetings.

 ### Section V Individual Duties